 - Diseases continue to ravage large populations, especially in remote areas.

-- 1.1(Of an electronic device) operating or operated by means of radio or infrared signals.More example sentences
+- 1.1(Of an electronic device) operating or operated at a distance by means of radio or infrared signals: a second feature allows pagers to be alerted from remote alarm sensorsMore example sentences

 - A signal condition monitoring circuit drives an integral two-color LED and an alarm signal for remote monitoring at the control.